Rusluie: History

 The first Vriezenveners to travel to Russia left between 1720 and 1730, and were craftsmen and weavers by trade.
 Around 1740 more and more Vriezenveners followed their example, but now they were traders who wanted to build a life in the tsar's empire, instead of their predecessors, who only wanted to trade with the Russians.
 These Merchants from Vriezenveen also formed companies for the trade with Russia, the first members of which were related to each other.

 It is not clear how the first Vriezenveners traveled to Saint Petersburg.
 It is possible that they boarded a ship on the island of Terschelling or in the city of Lübeck.
 It is also possible that they made the entire journey by land.
 In any case, the later Vriezenveners travelled to Saint Petersburg by covered wagon, via a long route.
 This route took them through the Holy Roman Empire (later, after its disbandment, the northern German states), the Polish-Lithuanian Commonwealth and the Russian Empire.
 The route covered no less than 90 cities on average; these are several of the most notable ones: Bad Bentheim – Osnabrück – Hildesheim – Braunschweig – Magdeburg – Brandenburg an der Havel – Berlin – Küstrin an der Oder – Königsberg – Memel – Riga – Narva – Saint Petersburg.
 This route took 4 to 6 weeks on average.

 After the Napoleonic Wars had concluded in 1815, the travel time from Vriezenveen to Saint Petersburg decreased dramatically.
 The French Army had, in accordance with Napoleon's strategic views, built roads everywhere in the former Holy Roman Empire, where they had not previously lain (obviously with a military purpose in mind).
 This wide road network, stretching from West Germany to the Baltics, was instrumental in decreasing the travel time from Vriezenveen to Saint Petersburg, from 6 weeks to 2 weeks.

+The journey has been recorded in the Diary of Jan Kruys, the first Mayor of Vriezenveen.
+On 19 May 1825 he wrote about the departure of one of his sons: